mathewpwheatley/mathewpwheatley/README.md

 Hello All 👋

-I am a mechanical engineer turned software engineer located in Seattle, WA.
+I am a software engineer with a mechanical engineering background located in Seattle, WA.
 I love to work on projects which can combined and stretch all my skill sets.
 In my spare time I like to hike, run, climb, camp, take photographs/video to document travel, play with drones, woodwork with lasers and CNC.

 - [LinkedIn](https://www.linkedin.com/in/mathewpwheatley)
 - [Medium](https://medium.com/@mathew.p.wheatley)